Bonzo Dog Doo-Dah Band: 1966–1970

+Stanshall and Innes were the band's principal songwriters, with occasional contributions from Spear and Smith.

+Session/guest musicians

-The band's onstage line-up varied, sometimes on a weekly basis, and they also invited a number of guest musicians into the recording studio.
-Additional members of various duration include: Vernon Dudley Bowhay-Nowell, Martin "Sam Spoons" Ash, Leon "Lenny" Williams, John Parry, Raymond Lewitt, Sydney "Big Sid" Nicholls, Bob Kerr, Dave Clague, Joel Druckman, "Borneo" Fred Munt, Chalky Chalkey, Dennis Cowan, Aynsley Dunbar, Jim Capaldi, Anthony 'Bubs' White, Andy Roberts, Dave Richards, Dick Parry, Hughie Flint, Tony Kaye, and Glen Colson.
+The band often used guest musicians on stage and in the recording studio.
+Additional musicians over the years included: "Borneo" Fred Munt, Chalky Chalkey, Aynsley Dunbar, Jim Capaldi, Anthony 'Bubs' White, Andy Roberts, Dave Richards, Dick Parry, Hughie Flint, Tony Kaye, and Glen Colson.
 Keith Moon, who became great friends with both Stanshall and Smith, played drums for part of The Bonzos' set at the 1969 Plumpton Festival (The Who were headlining that night).
 Moon also played drums for the majority of the Bonzos set at Bristol Locarno, using one drumstick and a brick.
 He was on a West Country tour with his valet, Dougal Butler who describes it in his book Full Moon.

-Stanshall and Innes were the band's principal songwriters, with occasional contributions from Spear and Smith.
+Post-1972

 After the band's demise, both Innes and Stanshall became founding members of Grimms along with the members of The Scaffold and The Liverpool Scene.

+Dennis Cowan died aged 28 on 3 June 1975.
+Vivian Stanshall died aged 51 on 5 March 1995.
 Martin Ash, alias Sam Spoons, died aged 76 on 27 September 2018.
-Innes died aged 75 on 29 December 2019.
+Neil Innes died aged 75 on 29 December 2019.
+Vernon Dudley Bowhay-Nowell died aged 91 on 1 November 2023.